-On behalf of the board, I would like to thank our members for the way in which they have managed their accounts, paying their loans on time and we are pleased to have not only launched our new mortgage offering, but that we are making steady progress in this area to meet the needs of our members.
+On behalf of the board, I would like to thank our members for the way in which they have managed their accounts and paid their loans on time.
+We are making steady progress on our mortgage product and have introduced a number of enhancements to the member journey.
+Additionally, we have improved various membership services like our Budget Planner and Better-Off Calculator tools to assist you in your financial journey.